Probiotics for Histamine Intolerance

 What is histamine?

+Taking a step back, let’s explain what histamine is.
 Histamine is a chemical involved in the immune system and central nervous system.
 It also stimulates stomach acid secretion and gut motility, which is crucial for proper digestive function.
 Histamine's role in the body is to cause an immediate inflammatory response to stimuli, e.g. infection, insect bites and dust mites.
 It is released mainly by mast cells and serves as a red flag for the immune system, notifying the body of any potential attackers and causing blood vessels to swell, or dilate, so that white blood cells can quickly find and attack the infection or problem.
 This is a natural immune response.
-Histamine is inflammatory and a build-up can cause headaches and leave people feeling flushed, itchy and miserable.
-If you don’t break down histamine properly, you could develop what is called histamine intolerance, which is fundamentally a result of an imbalance between the breakdown of histamine and its build up.
-So histamine is not necessarily ‘bad’, it has an important role to play in the body, but when too much of it is present it can be problematic in some individuals.

 fermented foods